canada-ca/design-system/mandatory-templates/department-agencies-page.md

     <li>listed in the <a href="http://laws-lois.justice.gc.ca/eng/acts/F-11/">Financial Administration Act</a>(FAA), linking to their respective institutional profiles</li>
     <li>not listed in the FAA but listed in the <a href="http://www.tbs-sct.gc.ca/hgw-cgf/oversight-surveillance/communications/fip-pcim/reg-eng.asp">Registry of Applied Titles</a>, linking to their respective organizational profiles</li>
     <li>listed in the FAA but not  in scope for Canada.ca, linking to their respective websites</li>
     <li>considered high profile units, linking to their respective organizational profiles.
-Employment and Social Development Canada and the Privy Council Office will consult together to determine if the institution may be included.</li>
+Employment and Social Development Canada (ESDC) and the Privy Council Office will consult together to determine if the institution may be included.</li>
   </ul>
 </section>
 <section>